Woodpeckers in Bristol TN

-Woodpeckers are found throughout the United States and are frequently seen here in Tennessee.
+Woodpeckers are found throughout the United States, Canada, and Mexico.
 Certain species of woodpeckers cause damage to wooden structures by their pecking or drilling of holes.
 Typically, holes in structures are made in an attempt to construct a nest site or to feed on insects present in the wood.
 The drumming of a woodpecker on the woodwork or gutter of a home can be a major annoyance.
 Drumming is a springtime activity of males proclaiming their territories and may occur several times throughout the day.

 Woodpeckers live in forests, backyards, and various other types of habitats where trees are available.
 As evening falls, woodpeckers look for roosting cavities, either an old abandoned hole or a cavity they excavated specifically for roosting purposes.
 Woodpeckers excavate nesting holes at the start of the breeding season, usually in late April and May.
 These birds are very selective when choosing sites, and wooden houses or buildings in the suburbs and rural areas are most apt to be damaged by woodpeckers.